Garrett-Productions/languageExchange/chatRoomTutorial.md

 - socket knows about 'connect' and 'disconnect'
 - we are writing a very basic algo to generate a room code for each code of length(4)
 - we are small kine passing error messages with jinja depending on the form error
+- we can are storing the room, and the name of the user in session, and we can session.clear in our function call